-Finally, I’m going to disobey my own rules and go a touch over budget with three discounted chef-and-paring-knife packages by Wusthof and Messermeister that would be great to build on if you wanted to start small, but stick with high quality.
+Finally, I’m going to disobey my own rules (yes, again) and go a touch over budget with three discounted chef-and-paring-knife packages by Wusthof and Messermeister that would be great to build on if you wanted to start small, but stick with high quality.
 (Which I highly recommend.)
 All three of these sets offer top-tier German knives at great prices.
 (For more on this, read Best Chef Knives—Six Recommendations.)

 You could add an OXO bread knife to complete the set.
 Or, if you preferred something that matched the other knives better and was a step up, get the best blend of quality and value with Henckel’s International Classic bread knife.
 Henckels’ International line is not manufactured in Germany, but in Spain.
 Still, the knives are drop forged, decently made (I own a chef’s), and this bread knife sports solid 4- and 5-star reviews on Amazon.